CSUChico-CSCI644/CSCI644-Course-Materials/assignments/assignment4.md

 * Build on containerization of [Simple Microservice Example](https://github.com/CSUChico-CSCI644/simple-microservice-example) from assignment 3.
 * Deploy [Simple Microservice Example](https://github.com/CSUChico-CSCI644/simple-microservice-example) as a Kubernetes deployment.
+  * You should not publish any containers to container registries, everything should be built locally.
+Use of existing published official containers is allowed.

 ## Submission

+You should submit **all** files needed to build and deploy.
+You should also submit a run script that will start your minikube cluster, build, and deploy all from the single script.

+### Submitting

 If you don't have a CSCI644 Git repo, go to Canvas to see the instructions for generating a Git Repo for this class.